jhvozdovich/To-Do-List-1/README.md

 # _To Do List_

-#### _Epicodus Project May 12, 2020_
+#### _Epicodus Project May 18, 2020_

 #### By _**Jessica Hvozdovich, DJ Zevenbergen, and Julia Seidman**_
+#### Version 2 Web Interface Updates by _**Jessica Hvozdovich**_

 ## Description

 _A project to introduce the C# language and the .NET Core framework.
-The console application will take user input to display goals and descriptions.
-The lesson is meant to practice creating automated testing methods using MSTest and behavior driven development._
+The initial console application that took user input to display goals and descriptions is transferred to a front-end application using an MVC Web Interface._

 ## Setup/Installation Requirements